Frequently Asked Questions

 HOW MUCH DOES IT COST?

-My session fee is $100 (incl of GST).
+My session fee is $100.
 Payment of fees is expected at the end of the session.
 Payment can be either by internet banking or cash.

 HOW DO I MAKE A BOOKING?